-In our opinion, except for finding 2015-01 described in the accompanying schedule of findings and questioned costs, Contra Costa Community College District complied, in all material respects, with the aforementioned requirements for the year ended June 30, 2015.
+In our opinion, Contra Costa Community College District complied, in all material respects, with the aforementioned requirements for the year ended June 30, 2016.

 This report is intended solely for the information and use of the District's management, the Board of Trustees, audit committee and others within the District, the California Community Colleges Chancellor's Office, the California Department of Finance, and the California Department of Education, and is not intended to be and should not be used by anyone other than these specified parties.